theramiyer/blog/content/post/2021/are-we-an-independent-state.md

 ### "You took back India on a 99-year lease from the British Crown"

 Here is a good picture (beyond the memes) of what the actual issue is. _The Lallantop_ organises a programme called _Aḍḍā_.
-The video of this programme appears to have appeared on the 26th of October, 2021.
+The video of this programme got published on the 26th of October, 2021.
 In this video, someone called Ruchi Pathak, during a discussion about privatisation, appears to have gotten mixed up in a rebuttal by a Congress activist (?), to which, she responds, 'You (Indian National Congress) did not get complete freedom for India from the British.
 You merely took it on a 99-year lease.
 [Translated and paraphrased.]'
 Here is a short clip of the statement she made:

 {{< youtube fhdQBggGKrY 42 72 >}}